 In 1986, Oregon decided to reunite.
 Trilok Gurtu was invited to join Oregon, and they recorded and released their Ecotopia on ECM in 1987.
 It was Oregon’s swan-song for ECM.

 Oregon signed to Portrait, an imprint of CBS and released 45th Parallel in 1987.
 Two years later, and Oregon signed to Intuition and released Always, Never and Forever in 1991.
 It proved to be Trilok Gurtu’s swan-song with Oregon.
-They continued as a trio, and twenty-six years later and still going strong.
+The band continued with and not long after this new percussionist Marc Walker.